-Section 135201.
+SFC Section 125201 [House Section 135201].
 Neighborhood Homes Credit.

-- Establishes a new neighborhood homes credit as part of the general business credit. - Provides that the credit amount is the lesser of either (1) the excess of development costs incurred, over the sales price of the property; or (2) 35% of the lesser of either (i) the development costs incurred, or (ii) 80% of the national median sales price for new homes. - Directs states to designate an agency to serve as the Neighborhood Homes Credit Agency (NHCA) responsible for allocating credits to project sponsors based upon certain qualifying factors. - The credit is available for the construction-or rehabilitation-for-sale of: (1) homes with up to four dwelling units; (2) condominiums; and (3) residences owned by a housing cooperative.
-Qualified residences must be located within census tracts that meet specified parameters prioritizing lower-income, rural or disaster locations. - If the home is sold again within five years of a qualifying sale, the seller must repay a specified amount to the neighborhood home credit agency. - Specifies alternate credit amount and repayment rules for rehabilitation of an owner-occupied property: the credit amount is equal to the lesser of (1) the excess of costs incurred by the taxpayer, over any amounts paid to the taxpayer for the rehabilitation; (2) 50% of the costs incurred; or 3) \$50,000.
+- Minor changes made to the House-passed version of the bill. - Establishes a new neighborhood homes credit as part of the general business credit.

-- Effective for taxable years beginning after Dec.
+- Provides that the credit amount is the lesser of either (1) the excess of development costs incurred, over the sales price of the property, or (2) up to 120% of the difference if the NHCA deems necessary; or (3) 35% of the lesser of either (i) the development costs incurred or (ii) 80% of the national median sales price for new homes. - Directs states to designate an agency to serve as the Neighborhood Homes Credit Agency (NHCA) responsible for allocating credits to project sponsors based upon certain qualifying factors. - Adds reporting requirements for any allocation of NHCA funding not in accordance with their established priorities and selection criteria. - The credit is available for the construction-or rehabilitation-for sale of: (1) homes with up to four dwelling units; (2) condominiums; and (3) residences owned by a housing cooperative.
+Qualified residences must be located within census tracts that meet specified parameters prioritizing lower-income, rural or disaster locations. - Loosens allocation restrictions for NHCAs in rural states. - If the home is sold or disposed of again within five years of a qualifying sale, the seller must repay a specified amount to the neighborhood home credit agency.
+Applicable to any transfer other than sale to a non-relative. - Specifies alternate credit amount and repayment rules for rehabilitation of an owneroccupied property: the credit amount is equal to the lesser of (1) the excess of costs incurred by the taxpayer, over any amounts paid to the taxpayer for the rehabilitation; (2) 50% of the costs incurred; or 3) \$50,000. - Effective for taxable years beginning after Dec.
 31, 2021. - Impact: Creates a general business credit to subsidize taxpayers who develop or rehabilitate property and affordably sell to purchasers to use as their principal residence, or taxpayers who rehabilitate certain owner-occupied property.